vrockai/pipeline-test/docs/content.md

 ---

-## Degradation pathways for organic matter of terrestrial origin are widespread and expressed in Arctic Ocean microbiomes.
+## Degradation pathways for organic matter of terrestrial origin are widespread and expressed in Arctic Ocean microbiomes
- 30.12.2022, _T Grevesse, C Guéguen, VE Onana, DA Walsh_

-_Humic Substances, Oceans and Seas, Bacteria, Carbon, Microbiota_ The Arctic Ocean receives massive freshwater input and a correspondingly large amount of humic-rich organic matter of terrestrial origin.
-Global warming, permafrost melt, and a changing hydrological cycle will contribute to an intensification of terrestrial organic matter release to the Arctic Ocean.
-Although considered recalcitrant to degradation due to complex aromatic structures, humic substances can serve as substrate for microbial growth in terrestrial environments.
-However, the capacity of marine microbiomes to process aromatic-rich humic substances, and how this processing may contribute to carbon and nutrient cycling in a changing Arctic Ocean, is relatively unexplored.
-Here, we used a combination of metagenomics and metatranscriptomics to assess the prevalence and diversity of metabolic pathways and bacterial taxa involved in aromatic compound degradation in the salinity-stratified summer waters of the Canada Basin in the western Arctic Ocean.

 [Source](https://doi.org/10.1186/s40168-022-01417-6)

-10.1186/s40168-022-01417-6

 ---